zonbrisad/bashplates/README.md

 ## Sugestions
+ -  Mail feature
+ -  dictionary functions
  - Use logrotate for logs
  - rename iview to iv
  - rename ivars to ivar or iva
  - rename iinfo to ii
  - rename icheck to ic
+ - Allow dynamic generation of subcommands via for example a generator function

 ## References and tutorials